Guide to Basic Sewing Stitches

 Machine Stitches

-The advent of the sewing machine in the early 18th century completely revolutionized the apparel industry by streamlining production and changing how clothing was traditionally made.
-Today, almost apparel construction is done on machines.
-These machines often have a wide range of capabilities, but almost every machine has the ability to perform these three basic stitches.
+The advent of the sewing machine in the early 18th century completely revolutionized the apparel industry, streamlining production.
+It changed how the traditional clothing manufacturing process.
+Today, machines construct most apparel.
+These machines often possess a wide range of capabilities.
+Almost every machine contains the ability to perform these three basic stitches.

 Straight Stitch